anhtuta/chat-app/cursor.md

 Kafka is not needed because:

 - You already persist to DB
-- You don’t need event streaming
+- You don't need event streaming
-- You don’t need multiple consumers
+- You don't need multiple consumers
 - It adds unnecessary complexity and latency

 Final architecture: